 Another example of a milestone structure is GetResponse’s referral program.
 Every time someone makes a successful referral, they earn $30 in credit towards their next GetResponse bill.
 But for every three referrals they make, they can take one of GetResponse’s courses for free – and these courses are valued at $200 apiece.

 Since the reward values increase as someone makes more referrals, milestone rewards encourage members to send multiple referrals and stay active in your program.
-So, they help keep program engagement high, and could create super advocates.
+They help keep program engagement high and can surface your most enthusiastic advocates.

 If you offer significant value rewards for high amounts of referrals, this can create situations where one advocate sends in tens, hundreds, or even a thousand referrals.
-That motivation can create super-advocates who become reliable ambassadors for your business, and who end up sharing on a viral scale.
+That motivation can create super-advocates who become reliable ambassadors for your business.

-That’s especially true if you go big like Morning Brew and The Hustle do.
-To earn their top-tier rewards, someone must make 1,000 referrals – and people have achieved those rewards before.
+That’s especially true if you go big like Morning Brew does.
+To earn their top-tier reward, someone must make 1,000 referrals, and people have achieved it.

-After you’ve created – and easily identified – these super-advocates, you might ask these customers to represent your brand more formally.
+After you’ve identified these super-advocates, you might ask them to represent your brand more formally.
 For instance, you might ask them to be affiliates or brand ambassadors.

 Now that you know how tiered referral programs work, and you’ve seen some examples, how should you determine your tiered rewards?
 Here are some guidelines.